AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

     >[!IMPORTANT]
     >
-    > You can only select and translate to the languages for which you have created the target folder parallel to the source language.
+    > * You can only select and translate to the languages for which you have created the target folder parallel to the source language.
 A language folder created at any other level, such as one level down from the source language folder is also not shown.
 Ensure that you create all your target language folders at the same level as your source language folder.
+    > * If you create the target folder for a language after creating the language group, refresh the browser to enable the language in the language groups.